iterative/dvc.org/content/docs/studio/user-guide/teams.md

 found in the Iterative Studio
 [pricing page](https://studio.iterative.ai/pricing).

-- **To upgrade** from the Free plan to the Team or Enterprise plan or to downgrade your team plan, refer to
+- **To upgrade** from the Free plan to the Team or Enterprise plans or to downgrade your team plan, refer to
   [Change your plan](/doc/studio/user-guide/change-team-plan-and-size#change-your-team-plan).